dblhlx/PyBSASeq/README.md

 - sbsize – the number of individuals in the second bulk
 - swsize - the size of the sliding window.
 The default value is 2000000

-The default p-value for identifying ltaSNPs from the SNP data set is 0.01 (alpha), the default p-value for identifying ltaSNPs from the simulated dataset is 0.1 (smalpha).
+The default cutoff p-value for identifying ltaSNPs from the SNP data set is 0.01 (alpha), the default cutoff p-value for identifying ltaSNPs from the simulated dataset is 0.1 (smalpha).
 These values can be changed using the following options:

 `--alpha p1 --smalpha p2`